-The moral and spiritual development of the pupils in our care is fostered through day-to-day relationships, every subject on the curriculum, school worship and assemblies, PRS lessons, PSHE/RSE, co-curricular provision and the school environment.
+The moral and spiritual development of the pupils in our care is fostered through dayto-day relationships, every subject on the curriculum, School assemblies, PRS lessons, PSHE/RSE, co-curricular provision and the school environment.
 Every week, the pupils have two Year Assemblies; one led by the Head of Year, one of the tutors or a form, and one led by a member of the Senior Leadership Team.
 On other days, they may have a 'Thought for the Day', led by pupils from their form, or a 'Reflection'.